darshbs/SecureDataDissemination-PublicCloud/README.md

 # 🛡️ Secure Data Group Sharing and Dissemination with Attribute and Time Conditions in Public Cloud

+This project was submitted in partial fulfilment of **BACHELOR OF TECHNOLOGY** in **COMPUTER SCIENCE AND ENGINEERING**, Under the guidance of Dr. V. SAMBASIVA RAO M.Tech., Ph.D.,  Batch 2018 - 2022 at ST. MARY’S ENGINEERING COLLEGE (AFFILIATED TO JNTUH, APPROVED BY AICTE, ACCREDITED BY NAAC).

 ##  📂 Project Overview
 This project focuses on secure data sharing in a public cloud environment while enforcing attribute-based access control and time-bound conditions.
 The goal is to ensure that only authorized users can access specific data based on predefined attributes and time constraints.